The theology company logo

 Thursday 13 November 2008

-'To philosophize is to learn how to die'.
-Cicero Critchley page xi Critchley
+To philosophize is to learn how to die' Cicero, Critchley page xi.
+Critchley

-Friday 14 November 2008
+Friday 15 November 2008

-Creation - birth of a personality
+Creation = birth of a personality

-Annihilation = death of a personality.
+Annihilation = death of a personality

-Parallel processes --> space
+Parallel process --> space

 [page 157]

-From a network point of view the realization of a superposition is the sequential reading of a series of locations in a random access memory as when our eyes move over a scene sequentially taking in the features of something which may itself be considered static.
-If the scene is not static, we have an interplay of roving eye and moving scene, so that we see a moving picture.
+From a network point of view the realization of a superposition is the sequential reading of a series of locations in a random access memory as when our eyes move over a scene sequentially taking in features of something which may itself be considered static.
+If the scene is not static we have an interplay of roving eye and moving scene, so that we see a moving picture.

 Saturday 15 November 2008

 The entropy of a system is a count of its distinct states.
-To make the states distinct, they must be laced sufficiently far apart in stat space, a la communication theory.
-The increase in entropy that so bedevils power engineers (and pleases communication engineers) therefore requires clear differentiation of states.
+To make the states distinct they must be places sufficiently far apart in state space, a la communication theory.
+ShannonThe increase in entropy that so bedevils power engineers (and pleases communication engineers) therefore requires clear differentiation of states.
 How does this happen?
 How are new states created?
 By new combinations (concatenations) of an alphabet.
-The creation of entropy is the creation of space and the creation of the Trinity seems to be the best ancient model for this.
-We ask how does a continuum transform itself into two discrete points (personalities, sources)?
-How does the One God become Father and Son?
+The creation of entropy is the creation of space and the creation of the Trinity seems to be the most ancient model for this.
+We ask how does a continuum transform itself into two discrete points (personalities, sources).
+How does the One God become Father and Son.

 Further reading